To Honor and Comfort: Native Quilting Traditions

 Developed by Michigan State University Museum, To Honor and Comfort: Native Quilting Traditions is based on an exhibition originally created by Michigan State University Museum and the National Museum of the American Indian, Smithsonian Institution, in collaboration with Atlatl, Inc., a national service organization for Native American arts (Phoenix, AZ).
 A board of museum specialists working in both Native and non-Native museums across North America were instrumental in helping to design this version specifically created to tour to smaller museums, tribal museums and cultural centers.

-Approximately 25 Kansas quilts will also be on display to enhance the exhibition and to showcase the talent and creativity of Kansas quilters.
-To have your quilt included in this exhibit, read the guidelines, download the Quilt Submission Form and review the Sample Loan Agreement here.
+Kansas quilts are also on display to enhance the exhibition and to showcase the talent and creativity of Kansas quilters.

 Exhibit provided by the Traveling Exhibit Services of the Michigan State University Museum.